swiftlang/swift-evolution/proposals/0351-regex-builder.md

 }
 ```

 A regex is considered invalid when it contains a use of reference without it ever being captured in the regex.
-When this occurs in the regex builder DSL, an runtime error will be reported.
+When this occurs in the regex builder DSL, a runtime error will be reported.
+Similarly, the use of a reference in a `Regex.Match.subscript(_:)` must have been captured in the regex that produced the match.

 ### Subpattern